David H. Feldman

 The economics, politics and history of the international economy is the focus of most of my teaching.
 I offer courses on international trade, economic integration, and international relations.

 My early research was in the fields of international trade and economic development.
 Most of this work was about the causes and consequences of global economic integration.
 Some of my future work may well return to these themes.
 Over the last decade, however, my professional writing has gravitated toward issues in higher education.
 Much of this work is co-authored with Robert Archibald.
-Our book, titled Why Does College Cost so Much? is a good example of our collaboration.
+Our book, titled Why Does College Cost so Much? is a good example of that collaboration.

 You can check out my higher education blog here: